meteocool/.github/profile/README.md

   app-like on modern browsers.
 Requires WebGL.

 <img width="100%" alt="Screenshot 2019-05-11 13 33 19" src="https://user-images.githubusercontent.com/1577223/57573080-444bb380-7423-11e9-935d-2a990f5026f6.png">
 ## Contributing

 We welcome contributions of all kinds.
-The iOS and Android applications are maintained in their respective repositories.
 Check out the [Frequently Asked Questions](https://github.com/meteocool/core/wiki/FAQ) (currently only available in German).

+## Acknowledgements

+All our code & documentation is licensed under the AGPL-3.0 license unless noted otherwise in the respective repository's `COPYRIGHT.md` file.

+meteocool is developed and maintained by [Valentin Dornauer](https://github.com/v4lli), servers are paid for by [Jonas](https://github.com/pew); Special thanks to [OroraTech](https://github.com/ororatech) for their continued sponsorship.